mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 Copy the entire machine directory e.g. `~/.docker/machine/machines/<machine-name>` to the machines directory on another computer.
 Change paths in the config.json to reflect the new computer if necessary.

-TODO Couldn't get this to work with an Azure VM
+TODO Couldn't get this to work with azure or generic ubuntu.

 > Error checking TLS connection: Error checking and/or regenerating the certs: There was an error validating certificates for host "aa.bb.cc.dd:2376": x509: certificate signed by unknown authority (possibly because of "crypto/rsa: verification error" while trying to verify candidate authority certificate "serial:xxxxxxxxxxxxxxxxx") You can attempt to regenerate them using 'docker-machine regenerate-certs [name]'.
 > Be advised that this will trigger a Docker daemon restart which will stop running containers.